What is porphyria?

 Porphyria is pronounced similarly all over Europe, but the spelling varies considerably: porfiria, porfyrier, porfyria and porphiria.

-- The porphyrias are a group of eight relatively rare genetic disorders.
+- The porphyrias are a group of relatively rare genetic disorders.

-- The porphyrias are broadly categorised into acute and cutaneous, although some porphyrias suffer from both sets of symptoms (VP and HCP).
+- The porphyrias are broadly categorised into acute and cutaneous (skin), according to the symptoms suffered, although some acute porphyrias also suffer from skin symptoms (VP and HCP).

 - The severity of symptoms varies dramatically in all types of porphyria, but no matter which type, the more knowledgeable about their condition a patient is, the more they are likely to stay well.

 Further details can be found on the porphyrias pages, but briefly, the main types are:

 - Most of the porphyrias are inherited and result from a faulty gene, which leads to difficulty making a chemical called haem – a constituent of many important proteins in the body.
 Haem is also a component of haemoglobin, which has the vital function of enabling the body’s cells to use oxygen.